RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 To extract only commit logs: `git log --pretty='%s'`
 You can then use tools to visualize them with clouds representations, [here](https://monkeylearn.com/blog/word-visualization/) some examples.

 The more a word is present, the more the team is doing it.
-You can potentially double check your discoveries with a _temporal coupling_ analysis.
+You can potentially double-check your discoveries with a _temporal coupling_ analysis.

-**Friendly reminder**: these kind of analysis is tools made to understand and support decisions, it doesn't replace real discussions and team interactions.
+**Friendly reminder**: these kinds of analysis is tools made to understand and support decisions, it doesn't replace real discussions and team interactions.

 -----

-## Chapter 12 : Discover Organizational Metrics in Your Codebase
+## Chapter 12: Discover Organizational Metrics in Your Codebase

 ### Let's Work in the Communication Business